Rockin' Rebel: Tri-State Wrestling Alliance

+Rebel returned to the promotion in early 1993 after it had been renamed Eastern Championship Wrestling (ECW).
+He appeared at ECW's inaugural supercard, the Super Summer Sizzler Spectacular, in June 1993.

 Independent circuit

 Rockin' Rebel hit the independent circuit after leaving ECW in 1995.
 He then had a brief stint in World Championship Wrestling (WCW) and numerous dark matches with the then called World Wrestling Federation (WWF).
 He had successful tours of Japan, Korea and Puerto Rico before returning to the U.S. in 1996.
 Throughout the mid-1990s, Rebel and fellow ECW alum Glen Osbourne formed a successful tag team known as Darkside.
 Together they won the Maryland-based Mid-Eastern Wrestling Federation tag team titles five times, the Virginia-based International Pro Wrestling Association tag team titles twice, and appeared regularly for the NWA.
 On July 25, 2000, Rockin' Rebel debuted in Combat Zone Wrestling.
 He joined Lobo's Army and remained in the stable until it dissolved upon Lobo's retirement.
 He then formed a stable known as Rebel's Army with Derrick Frazier, Doomsday Danny Rose and former Tough Enough contestant Greg Matthews.
 Rebel and Matthews continued to team together in many promotions around the independent circuit such as PWF, 3PW, PWU, and World-1.
 Between 2003 and 2005, Rockin' Rebel made numerous appearances with Pro-Pain Pro Wrestling.
 He later wrestled for numerous independent federations, he wrestled his last match on May 10, 2014 for JCW in a losing effort against Q. T. Marshall.
 He was inducted into the DWF and IWPF halls of fame in 2012, and the ACW, MWF, and 1CW halls in 2014.